Written by Charlotte Owens | February 15, 2022

 Confidential information covers an array of different types of material.
 It is an umbrella term for information which:

-You can protect confidential information by using contracts.
+You can protect confidential information from theft by using contracts.
 As a business owner, you should govern all relationships through contracts.
-This is an extremely important first step to protecting your confidential information.
+This is an extremely important step.

-Maybe you are a start-up business with a brand new idea that you don’t want your potential competitors to hear about.
+Maybe you are a start-up with a brand-new idea that you don’t want your potential competitors to hear about.
 Or perhaps you’re an established business with an array of confidential know-how and trade secrets.
 Regardless, it is key to have strong contractual clauses in place with both internal and external relationships.

 Internal relationships include employees, directors and shareholders.
 External relationships include consultants, manufacturers, and distributors.